ghsumhubh/RPi-Pico-Tester/README.md

 pathActivator.activate_path_to("SUB","C03")
 ```
 Notice the naming convention, we use C03 and not C3 for example
-When the script is done we use
+When the script is done we use:
 ```python
 pathActivator.close()
 ```
-To close the object -> should be done before exiting the program and NOT in the middle of 2 paths
+To close the object -> should be done before exiting the program and NOT in the middle of 2 paths.

 Example code (Taken from demo.py):
 ```python